 6. List of Aged Care Courses And Certification Programs

-The knowledge you gain by undergoing the courses helps you empower and support a vulnerable population of our community.
-Qualified students get the necessary skills and career confidence to positively impact the lives of people by working as aged care nurses or nursing support workers.
+The knowledge you gain from these courses helps empower and support the vulnerable population of our community.
+Qualified students get the necessary skills and career confidence to positively impact people's lives by working as aged care nurses or nursing support workers.

-Below is the list of nationally recognized aged care worker courses that deliver the course via face-to-face learning, on-campus learning, and online learning.
+Below is a list of nationally recognized aged care worker courses delivered via face-to-face, on-campus, or online learning.

 Certificate III in Individual Support (Disability) - TAFE NSW